sgladkoff/goldpan-ru/docs/interpretisto.md

 As a **Presenter**, you can stream your video and audio, as well as share your screen, if your **On Air** switch is on.
 You cannot see or hear other participants or access the chat.

-If you are a **Presenter**, you won't be asked to provide any extra information when logging in.

 You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.

+You won't be asked to provide any extra information when logging in.

 The following UI functions are available to a **Presenter**: